-'resource user(s)' means a person who has notified the chief executive (in accordance with (Condition (7.1)) to receive the resource from a registered resource producer and uses the resource for a use approved under this EOW code and does so in such a manner which does not cause any environmental harm.
+'resource user(s)' means a person who uses the resource for a use approved under this EOW code and in such a manner which does not cause any environmental harm.
+This includes any registered resource producer(s) who use the resource.

 'safety data sheet' means a document containing data regarding the properties of the resource which provides information on handling or working with that substance in a safe manner; and includes information such as physical data toxicity, environmental characteristics, health effects, first aid, reactivity; and storage, disposal, protective equipment and spill handling procedures.
-The safety data sheet must be compliant with Safe Work Australia's Model Code of Practice: Preparation of safety data sheets for hazardous chemicals.
+The Safety Data Sheet must be compliant with Safe Work Australia's code of practice for production of Safety Data Sheet.